Increase Font Size

 Can debt collectors call relatives of the deceased and ask for payments?

-The Federal Fair Debt Collection Practices Act, which is enforced by the FTC prohibits debt collectors from using abusive, unfair or deceptive practices to collect debts.
+The Federal Fair Debt Collection Practices Act, a rule under the Federal Trade Commission (FTC), prohibits debt collectors from using abusive, unfair, or deceptive practices to collect debts.
 That does not stop collection agencies from trying to persuade heirs to pay their dead relatives’ obligations.

 What is the responsibility of the personal representative when there are remaining debts?